 Edge Hill offers visiting students the opportunity to participate in the field experience in education.
 An early application is essential.

 The field experience provides opportunities for students to take study abroad courses and explore the British education system first-hand by spending one day per week observing classes in a local school.
 Applicants must have completed at least two courses in education, psychology or a related field.
 This is not a credit bearing course, but students will be supported during their time at school.

 Please contact the International Office for further details on price and availability.

 Please note that a police background check MUST be submitted if required by the International Office.
 UK law requires this for anyone who works in a school or other environment where minors or vulnerable adults are present.
 A police search at State level is required and where available should include fingerprint checks by the FBI.
 The results of your police background check should be sent to one of our US offices as early as possible and certainly before you depart for the UK.
 Please visit the following website for your application and further information:

-In order to comply with UK immigration laws, students wishing to undertake a field experience or internship will have to apply for a Tier 4 student visa.
+In order to comply with UK immigration laws, students wishing to undertake a field experience or internship will have to apply for a Student visa.

 Upon first arrival at Edge Hill you will be invited to take part in Orientation activities organised by the International Office.
 This will introduce you to the Campus, the town of Ormskirk as well as providing you with opportunities to go on trips to other places of interest nearby.

 View more information about International Student Support.